 What are they?
 Let's hear it from an IIT JAM cracker himself.
 Sourik Dey is presently studying MSc Biotechnology at IIT Roorkee.
-He bagged 2-digit ranks in IIT JAM exams in both Biological Science(BL) & Biotechnology(BT).
+He bagged 2-digit ranks in IIT JAM exams in Biological Science(BL) & Biotechnology(BT).

 His JAM Ranks were - Biological Science(46) & Biotechnology(23).
 When we asked him about sharing his views and words of wisdom on this ongoing JAM Biological Science vs. Biotechnology debate, he readily agreed to share it with Eduncle.

-Important Note - IIT Kanpur has removed Biological Science subject, the JAM exam will be conducted in only six subjects.
+Important Note - IIT Kanpur has removed the Biological Science subject; the JAM exam will be conducted in only seven subjects from 2021 onwards.

 Q: Is it possible to appear for BL and BT both in IIT JAM?

-From 2020, Biological Science is not in the subject list of IIT JAM, so candidate can only apply for Biotechnology subject.
+From 2020, Biological Science was not on the subject list of IIT JAM, so candidates can only apply for Biotechnology subject.
 Here are the session timing and fee details: